STYJ/simontan.dev/posts/future-founders-track-notes.md

 ## Why to not not start a startup by Paul Graham

-TLDR: What are some common reasons for not wanting to start a startup and why some of these reasons don't necessarily make the most sense.

 [source](http://www.paulgraham.com/notnot.html)

 1. Too Young.
 Age doesn't necessarily correlate to maturity.
 A simple test would be to see how one reacts to a challenge.
 Do they immediately dismiss it as a stupid idea or do they probe deeper to understand why.